Head-On Collisions

 Self-Driving Car Accidents

 Self-driving vehicles navigate the road without human input.
-While they’re supposed to operate safely without the need for human intervention, these vehicles, like any other, can still be subject to accidents.
+While they’re supposed to operate safely without human intervention, these vehicles, like any others, can still be subject to accidents.
 Most self-driving car accidents are, in fact, due to human error.
-In the event that there is a road hazard or another traffic situation, the car may not be able to respond properly, which may result in an accident.
-Determining who is liable for the accident can often be difficult as there are different factors to consider.
+If there is a road hazard or another traffic situation, the car may not respond properly, which could result in an accident.
+Determining who is liable for the accident can often be difficult, as there are different factors to consider.

 Uninsured Car Accidents

 When purchasing a car, drivers are responsible for making sure they are covered by an auto insurance policy.
-This type of insurance protects drivers when unexpected events occur, including car accidents.
-In situations where there is an accident, and one driver fails to provide insurance information, an uninsured motorist claim may be filed on the other driver’s car insurance policy.
+This type of insurance protects drivers in the event of unexpected events, such as car accidents.
+In situations where an accident occurs and one driver fails to provide insurance information, an uninsured motorist claim may be filed under the other driver’s car insurance policy.
 Some drivers don’t purchase insurance because they simply can’t afford it.
 In these circumstances, it is important to have help from an expert attorney.

 Employer Liability for Car Accidents

-When an employee is performing a job-related task and gets into a car accident, the employer may be responsible if a victim sustains any injuries.
+When an employee is performing a job-related task and is involved in a car accident, the employer may be liable if the employee sustains injuries.
 This is often referred to as vicarious liability.
-Many professions that drive on behalf of their employers include food delivery drivers, truck drivers, construction workers, bus drivers, and more.
-Though a driver may not be operating a company-owned vehicle, the employer may still be liable.
+Many professions that drive on behalf of their employers include food delivery drivers, truck drivers, construction workers, and bus drivers.
+Even if a driver is not operating a company-owned vehicle, the employer may still be liable.

 Hit-and-Run Accidents